Raphael-Gisler-AGI/ODataV4/docs/cap/remoteservice.md

 module.exports = adminService;
 ```

-This will not work for every use case.
-If a field is expanded, additional custom logic must be added to handle it.

-Please see the following example.
+Some use cases need further custom logic to be implementet, for example the expansion of a field.

 ## Rest Service

-I am doing some **susy** stuff here, but it works.

 Unlike conventional oData APIs, Rest APIs do not have **.csn** or **.edmx** files to create a file **.csn** from

 For this example, I have selected **https://jsonplaceholder.typicode.com/comments** as it does not require an API key.

-To begin, we must create an entity that represents an object from our API, either fully or partially, and add it to a service.
+To begin, you must create an entity that represents an object from our API, either fully or partially, and add it to a service.

 API resoponse: